ChonaC/EmployeeTracker/README.md

 This application allows the user(Manager) to keep track of current employees in the database.
 The user is able to view departments, employees, and role.
 The user can also add new employees along with new department and roles.

 ## Installation
-* Cloning the repo: git clone git@github.com:ChonaC/EmployeeTracker.git into your command line.
+* Cloning the repo: `git clone git@github.com:ChonaC/EmployeeTracker.git` into your command line.
-* In root directory: npm install.
+* In root directory: npm i to install node-modules
 * Starting the server: npm start.
-* To view MySQL database: mysql -u root -p
+* To view MySQL database: `mysql -u root -p` and enter password

 ## Technologies
-* Node
+* Nodemon
 * Inquirer
 * MySQL
 * Dotenv
+* Console.table
+* Express

 ## Questions
 Please feel free to ask questions on my GitHub [ChonaC][github-chona].